nhanhocu/growthvietnamesechildren/README.md

 # growthvietnamesechildren
-This repository contains the R codes and its original direct html result outputs which was used to generate the results of the paper "Overweight &amp; obesity epidemic, temporal trends and regional disparities in physical growth of Vietnamese children"
+This repository contains the R codes and its original direct html result outputs which were used to generate the results of the paper "Overweight &amp; obesity epidemic, temporal trends and regional disparities in physical growth of Vietnamese children"